NullDev/Hacktoberfest-2020-FizzBuzz/README.md

 <hr>

-**Note:** <br>
+# READ BEFORE CONTRIBUTING
+**THIS REPOSITORY IS IN COMPLIENCE WITH THE HACKTOBERFEST VALUES AND RULES:** <br>
-We can't accept every PR and label invalid one's accordingly.
-Examples are off-topic contributions as well as duplicated solutions. <br>
+We cannot accept every PR and label invalid one's accordingly!
+Examples are off-topic contributions, duplicated solutions, copy-paste solutions as well as obvious +1 attempts. <br>
+We are searching for **interesting/creative/abstract/unique/extraordinary/weird** solutions to FizzBuzz.
+Only one _normal_ solution per language is permitted! <br>
-This repository aligns with [the values of the Hacktoberfest](https://hacktoberfest.digitalocean.com/details) as it is a platform to learn (experiment with different solutions, learning how GitHub & PR's work, challenging yourself to come up with creative solutions to a unique problem).
-Denied PR's can be found [here](https://github.com/NLDev/Hacktoberfest-2020-FizzBuzz/issues?q=label%3Ainvalid+is%3Aclosed).
+This repository aligns with [the values of the Hacktoberfest](https://hacktoberfest.digitalocean.com/details) as it is meant as a fun challenge as well as a platform to learn (experiment with different solutions, challenging yourself to come up with creative solutions to a unique problem). <br>
+**Denied PR's can be found [here](https://github.com/NLDev/Hacktoberfest-2020-FizzBuzz/issues?q=label%3Ainvalid+is%3Aclosed)**.

 <hr>